Communism in the Philippines: Ideology

+Early ideologues

 Isabelo de los Reyes is credited with bringing to the Philippines the works of Marx, Proudhon, Bakunin, and Malatesta.
 Malatesta's Propaganda socialista fra contadini was particularly familiar to union organizers.
 During his time as the UTF's President, Lope K. Santos gave evening classes alongside Hermenegildo Cruz in what was known as a "School of Socialism" to interested unionists.
 Studies focused on European radical texts, including Marx, Emile Zola, Elisee Reclus, Maxim Gorky and others.
 The School of Socialism produced students such as Crisanto Evangelista, Arturo Soriano, Melanio de Jesus, and Felipe Mendoza.

-Evangelista became radicalized through meetings with Harrison George of the Communist Party of the United States of America, Tan Malaka of the Communist Party of Indonesia, and Zhou Enlai of the Communist Party of China.
-From 1928-1930, the COF sent pensionados to Moscow to study at the University of Toilers of the East.
+Evangelista became radicalized through meetings with Harrison George of the Communist Party of the United States of America, Tan Malaka of the Communist Party of Indonesia, and Zhou Enlai of the Chinese Communist Party.
+From 1928–1930, the COF sent pensionados to Moscow to study at the University of Toilers of the East.

+Current parties and ideologies

 Communist parties in the Philippines officially claim themselves to be ideologically Marxist-Leninist or Marxist-Leninist-Maoist.

 The Partido Komunista ng Pilipinas, in its constitution, refers to itself as the "political party of the Filipino working classes based on the principles of scientific Communism and Marxism-Leninism."
 Members of the PKP are required to "understand the principles of Marxism-Leninism."

-The Communist Party of the Philippines, which splintered from the PKP-1930 in 1968, upholds Mao Zedong Thought as its theoretical basis.
+The Communist Party of the Philippines, which splintered from the PKP-1930 in 1968, upholds the Mao Zedong Thought as its theoretical basis.
 In its 2016 Constitution, it states that "The universal theory of Marxism-Leninism-Maoism is the guide to action of the Communist Party of the Philippines."

 In the wake of the Second Great Rectification Movement, splinter groups have emerged from the CPP, with differences in ideology.
-The Rebolusyonaryong Partido ng Manggagawa ng Pilipinas, its splinter group Rebolusyonaryong Partido ng Manggagawa - Mindanao both reject the CPP's "vulgarized application" of Marxism-Leninism and has described them as "Stalinist" while describing themselves as Marxist-Leninist.
+The Rebolusyonaryong Partido ng Manggagawa ng Pilipinas, and its splinter group Rebolusyonaryong Partido ng Manggagawa - Mindanao both reject the CPP's "vulgarized application" of Marxism-Leninism and has described them as "Stalinist" while describing themselves as Marxist-Leninist.
 Both organizations also reject the CPP's analysis of Philippine society as "semi-colonial and semi-feudal", arguing instead that it is "semi-capitalist".
 The Partido ng Manggagawang Pilipino also describes itself as a Marxist-Leninist group that views Philippine society as capitalist, but it retains the option of armed struggle in its program.
 Meanwhile, the Marxist-Leninist Party of the Philippines refers to itself as Maoist but disagrees with the CPP on key ideological and organizational issues.